jimhigson/oboe.js/writing/main/3_Background.md

 Single-threaded but able to switch contexts quickly to achieve a very efficient kind of concurrency.
 Closures help this by removing responsibility to explicitly store the data used by a function.
+Many small tasks implemented in Javascript which react to new input then quickly exit, possibly queueing up new future tasks.
+As it happens, this is already the means of programming inside of single-threaded web browsers.
 Recognises that most tasks are io-bound rather than CPU bound.
-Threaded models good for CPU-bound in the main.
+Threaded models good for CPU-bound by sharing the load of computation between threads.

 What Node is V8.
 Fast.
 Near-native.
 JIT.